 We start with arguably the biggest.
 Producing some of the most coveted bottles by serious collectors, The Macallan has built a reputation for unparalleled excellence.
 The Speyside distillery prides itself on the caliber of its sustainable oak casks, crediting them as the single greatest contributor to the outstanding quality, natural color and distinctive flavor of its whisky.
 The brand’s commitment to sustainable practices was recognized in December 2020 when it became the second Scotch brand to be awarded a prestigious Butterfly Mark from Positive Luxury (Glenmorangie was the first).

-Responsible for producing the world’s most expensive bottle of Scotch whisky, the Macallan 1926, is expected to break records when it goes under the auction hammer in February 2021.
-Thought to be one of only 14 in existence, the Rare 60 Year Old (pictured above ) has been given a sales estimate of over $1.4m.
+Responsible for producing the world’s most expensive bottle of Scotch whisky, the Macallan 1926 went under the auction hammer in February 2021.
+Thought to be one of only 14 in existence, the Rare 60 Year Old sold for a cool $1m.

 A number of factors set this Speyside whisky apart, but probably more than anything else is The Balvenie’s commitment to tradition.
 From growing its own barley for malting on The Balvenie Mains farm to its team of coopers who repair and rebuild the all-important oak casks, everything is done with a dedication to the craft.
 It is also among only a handful of distilleries left in Scotland that still has an active malting floor, where the barley is turned by hand until it is ready for the kiln.
 Its malt master, David Stewart MBE, is somewhat of a Scotch whisky legend and is the longest-serving malt master in Scotland, with a tenure of nearly six decades, using his expertise to oversee the production of some of The Balvenie’s most decorated bottles.